sonrabakarim/barlkk/_posts/2014-10-26-coffeescript-for-tessel-yeoman-gulp.md

   - yeoman
 ---

 A few years back Sauce Labs co-founder Jason Huggins ([@hugs](https://twitter.com/hugs)) was giving a talk at [js.chi()](http://www.meetup.com/js-chi/), showing us how to use an Arduino to change the color of an LED based on an input.
 During the talk Jason suggested those interested in microcontrollers check out [Pumping Station: One](http://pumpingstationone.org/) up on Clybourn.
 So I got some friends together and we went to PS1, and learned the basics of programming an Arduino.
-The event was a fun experience and, later that night, netted me a [Larson Scanner](https://twitter.com/jhabdas/status/454997782219079680).
-Since then I've procured a [Raspberry PI](http://www.raspberrypi.org/), and started [tinkering with](https://twitter.com/jhabdas/status/385647879622123521) [Google Coder](http://www.raspberrypi.org/google-coder/).
+The event was a fun experience and, later that night, netted me a working Larson Scanner.
+Since then I've procured a [Raspberry PI](http://www.raspberrypi.org/), and started tinkering with [Google Coder](http://www.raspberrypi.org/google-coder/).
 And now it's time for Tessel.

 > Learn how to transpile CoffeeScript to JavaScript using Yeoman and Gulp for use with the Tessel microcontroller